areggalstyan/pets/README.md

 Pets level up as the experience level of their owner increases.

+### What are experience boosters?

+Experience boosters increase the amount of experience a pet receives.

+### What are candies?

+Candies instantly give a pet a set amount of experience.

+### How to add an experience booster/candy?

+Right-click with it.

 ## Support

 If you encounter a bug, please report it on the GitHub issue tracker.